zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 - Optimize carrier selection by balancing cost and delivery performance:
   - Use Carrier A for cost efficiency.
   - Use Carrier B for faster deliveries when speed is critical.
-- Review shipping strategies to reduce reliance on high-cost carriers without compromising service levels.
+  -
 ---

 ### Stock Availability Optimization

-- Increase inventory levels for Cosmetics to reduce stockout risks and ensure better product availability for customers.
-- Optimize demand forecasting and replenishment planning for Haircare to maintain a balanced inventory without overstocking.
-- Align inventory strategy for Skincare with its strong availability by monitoring demand closely to avoid excess stock while sustaining high service levels.
+-Align Skincare’s inventory strategy with its high turnover and availability by closely monitoring demand and replenishment to prevent stockouts while maintaining high service levels.

----

-### Transportation Strategy

-- Prioritize road transportation for faster deliveries where feasible.
-- Limit the use of slower transportation modes (sea and rail) for time-sensitive products.
-- Align transportation mode selection with product type and urgency.

 ---